-Pre-Application Information Session(s)
+Pre-Application Information Session

-OVW will conduct an optional web-based Pre-Application Information Session.
+OVW will conduct an optional web-based Pre-Application Information Session that will be held live and then posted on the OVW website.
 During this session, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
 For more information, see the Application and Submission Information section of this solicitation.